giareyes/giareyes.github.io/index.md

 #### Ray Tracer
 I started a C++ implementation of a [ray tracer](https://github.com/giareyes/raytracer), following along [this tutorial](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
 I hope to add my own unique extensions soon.

+### Teaching
+During my undergrad, I TA'd almost every semester for both the Math and Computer Science Departments

+<b>CPSC 112: Introduction to Computer Programming</b>.
+Spring 2019, Spring 2020.
+Held a weekly session in which I would reinforce the concepts learned in class, and help them start their problem sets.
+I was responsible for grading my section's homework.
+I additionally hosted weekly office hours.

+<b>CPSC 201: Introduction to Computer Science</b>.
+Fall 2019.
+Held weekly office hours, and graded homeworks and exams.

+<b>MATH 115: Calculus of Functions of One Variable II</b>.
+Fall 2017-Fall-2018.
+Held weekly office hours.

 ### Fun stuff
 - I love running, broomball, and bouldering!
 - In my free time, I like to draw and paint.